plivo/Plivo-Browser-SDK-v2/README.md

 ### Usage

-You can import BrowserSDK using ES module or TypeScript syntax
+You can import Browser SDK using ES module or TypeScript syntax

 ```javascript
 import Plivo from 'plivo-browser-sdk'